RyanGriffin/p5js-sketches/README.md

     http-server
     ```
 4. Open your web browser and navigate to the address provided by `http-server` (usually `http://localhost:8080` or similar).
 You can then click on the folder for the sketch you wish to view.

-### Option 3: Open Directly in a Browser (May have Limitations)

-You can open the `index.html` file of each sketch directly in your web browser.
-However, be aware that some p5.js features (like loading local files, images, or sounds) might be restricted by your browser's security policies when run this way.

-1. Download or clone the repository to your computer.
-2. Navigate to the specific sketch's folder (e.g., `p5js-sketches/wavePattern/`).
-3. Double-click the `index.html` file to open it in your default web browser.

 ---